-It felt strange to dust off my blogging chops to collect my initial thoughts for this piece after a long hiatus.
+It felt strange to dust off my blogging chops in order to collect my initial thoughts for this piece after a long hiatus.
 But I felt an incessant need to share my views on this topic.
 For the last two months I have been MIA on social media, blogging, and in the public scene for a variety professional and personal reasons that I will not divulge to much of your attention with.

 - Group Think Mentality

 - Lack of Understanding of the Communities Intended to Serve

 - Lack of Understanding of How Poor Peoples Legal Problem Fit into a Much Larger Narrative of Institutionalized Poverty.

 - Lack of Understanding of How Poor People interact with institutions

 - Legal Education with the Exception of Hand Full of Law Schools have not adopted tech within curriculum